An employee network to support our Armed Forces

 We’re proud of our long history supporting the Armed Forces.
 In fact, we’re even recognised by the government for our outstanding support for the Armed Forces community at Network Rail.

-We received the Employer Recognition Scheme Gold award in 2017 and it was revalidated once again in 2022.
+We received the Employer Recognition Scheme Gold award in 2017.
 This prestigious award recognises our commitment to employ and support all veterans, reserves, spouses and cadet instructors.

 We’re excited to continue working with the Armed Forces network to further support the Armed Forces community.